datavikingr/Runa/README.md

 For the resulting runic versions, I run the dirty-data version through this codebase to polish down the rough edges.
 A couple letter-rune fixes, and then a spell checking proper, from the output of [runic.is]('https://runic.is/') (used with permission).

-Further, I am cross-referencing the work of Dr. Jackson Crawford, via his YouTube series covering his estimation of the Havamal in YF.
-From that video/series, I'm building a runic spell-check dictionary (sc_dict.py), to perform ᚱ/ᛦ-swaps and other spelling considerations.
-Pro tip: if it's a s/z sound at the of the word in English, chances are pretty high it's ᛦ not ᚱ.
-You can check out the dictionary directry or Submissions Guidelines below for more details.
+Further, I am cross-referencing the work of Dr. Jackson Crawford for spelling tips.
+Pro tip to share: if it's a s/z sound at the of the word in English, chances are pretty high it's ᛦ not ᚱ.
+You can check out the dictionary directory or Submissions Guidelines below for more details.

 HOWEVER.
 Spelling, as a concept, didn't even exist when these documents were written, let alone as it does now.
 "Sound it out," and "Did you understand it or not?" are the only rules they had.
 So calls had to be made.
 See the comments in sc_dict.py further details.
 All of the possiible spellings are valid enough per the rules above, so some of the differences come down to simple preference.
 If you have an example of a better spelling, feel free to submit a pull request using the guidlines below.